Hove Hypnotherapy Services - Terms and Conditions

 What about other Health and Social Care Professionals?

 As I adhere to the GDPR, any contact relating to you with other health care professionals would only be made with your signed consent.
-E.g. If I were to write to your GP to notify them of your treatment with me, and then notify them of the treatment ending, I would only do this if you were to sign the specific consent for this at the end of this document.
+E.g. If I were to write to your GP to notify them of your treatment with me, and then notify them of the treatment ending, I would only do this if you were to sign a specific consent for this.

 In order to safeguard you and the people around you, if you were to disclose that you were going to carry out harm to yourself or someone else, then under my “Duty of Care” I am obligated by law to inform the relevant authorities.
 This is to support you to live well, and I would always aim to discuss this with you prior to contacting anyone.